Anne Rimmer

 Anne Rimmer (born 1947) is a New Zealand conservationist and writer.
 In 2005 she won a Montana Book Award.

 Biography

-Rimmer has been a guide on the open sanctuary island, Tiritiri Matangi Island, near Auckland, for over 20 years.
+Rimmer has been a guide and volunteer on the open sanctuary island, Tiritiri Matangi Island, near Auckland, for over 20 years.
 She wrote a book about the island, Tiritiri Matangi: a model of conservation, which won a Montana Book Award in 2005.

 A follow-up supplement Tiritiri Matangi 2005-2020 was self-published in 2021.
-Both books are available from the island's online shop.